Is there a lawsuit against Similac and Abbott Laboratories?

 Yes, Similac lawsuits are being pursued for families of premature infants diagnosed with necrotizing enterocolitis (NEC) after being fed this cow’s milk-based baby formula or breast milk fortifier.

-Financial compensation may be available through a Similac formula lawsuit against Abbott Laboratories if your preemie developed this serious gastrointestinal injury, which may develop suddenly in the NICU, hospital or shortly after discharge, often resulting in surgery, life-long disability or wrongful death.
+Financial compensation may be available through a Similac formula lawsuit against Abbott Laboratories if your baby developed a serious gastrointestinal injury from contaminated formula or NEC, which may develop suddenly in the NICU, hospital or shortly after discharge, often resulting in surgery, life-long disability or wrongful death.

 Several different types of Similac premature baby formula sold by Abbott Laboratories are involved in the NEC lawsuits, including:

 - Similac Special Care Premature 20 calorie, 24 calorie, 30 calorie and High Protein are fortified formulas advertised for infants born prematurely or with low birth weight, which is prescribed and used under medical supervision.

 - Similac NeoSure is a nutrient-enriched cow’s milk formula designed to be used by premature babies after discharge from the hospital.